-We hope you will purchase one of Dale’s sculptures with proceeds supporting wildlife programs.
-Or consider joining any or all of these organizations as a member or make a donation to their wildlife conservation programs.
+We hope you will support our conservation partners.
+You can purchase one of Dale’s sculptures with 100% of the net proceeds supporting wildlife programs.
+Or consider joining any or all of these organizations as a member.
+Or make a donation to their wildlife conservation programs.

-One of our conservation partners, the NC Zoo has one of the most extensive conservation programs we have experienced.
-Focusing on a number of key animals, their conservation niche is preventing the extinction of wildlife-right up our alley.
+Focusing on a number of key animals, their conservation niche is preventing the extinction of wildlife.
+Right up our alley.

 The first live hellbender we met was at the Western North Carolina Nature Center.
 It was love at first sight!
-We also met red wolves, cougars, owls and lots of other animals and plants unique to the Appalachian area.
+We also met lots of other animals and plants unique to the Appalachian area.

-Located in Asheville, the center has a number of conservation programs involving the red wolf, North American river otter and the Eastern cougar which is extinct in the wild.
+Located in Asheville, the center has numerous conservation programs.
+They are one of only 46 captive breeding sites for red wolves.
+And they participate in the AZA Population Management plans for the North American river otter and the Eastern cougar which is extinct in the wild.
 We are proud to be a sponsor in 2018.

 Conserving Carolina (previously Carolina Mountain Land Conservancy and Pacolet Area Conservancy)

-Roger Tory Peterson is best known for his birding books used by many of us as we grew up to identify birds.
-We have teamed up with RTPI to raise money for their migratory bird conservation program and hellbender research initiative by selling a limited edition bronze by Dale of a snowy owl., “Elevated Perspective“, with 100% of the proceeds donated to RTPI.
+Roger Tory Peterson is best known for his birding books still used by many of us to identify birds.
+Teaming up with RTPI, we are raising money for their migratory bird conservation program.
+You can buy a limited edition bronze sculpture by Dale of a snowy owl., “Elevated Perspective“.
+100% of the proceeds will be donated to RTPI.
 To purchase one, please contact us at firstname.lastname@example.org